LinuxCommandLibrary

 --encoding=ENCODING

-Sets the encoding to be used for opening the files listed on the command line.
+Sets the character encoding to use when opening files specified on the command line.

 --version